Troy, New York: Legislative branch

 Troy's legislative branch consists of a city council composed of seven elected members: one at-large member who represents the entire city and acts as City Council President, and six district members who represent each of the six districts of Troy.
-Currently, there are 4 Democrats and 3 Republicans.
+Currently, there are three Democrats and four Republicans.

-Each council member serves a two-year term and an incumbent is prohibited from serving for more than four consecutive terms (eight years).
+Each of the six district council members serves a two-year term, and an incumbent is prohibited from serving for more than four consecutive terms (eight years).
+The City Council President serves a four-year term, and is prohibited from serving for more than two consecutive terms (eight years).

 The council meets on the first Thursday of every month at 7:00 pm in the City Hall council chambers.
 All meetings are open to the public and include a public forum period held before official business where residents can address the council on all matters directly pertaining to city government.

-The current Troy City Council took office on January 1, 2022, and will serve until December 31, 2023.
+The current Troy City Council took office on January 1, 2024, and will serve until December 31, 2025.
 The members are: